 - Performance review

-The full Governing Body meets once every term.
-At this meeting, the Head Teachers and other Leaders report to all governors about learning, progress, staffing, financial and premises matters.
+The full Governing Body meets twice every term.
+At these meetings, the Head Teacher and other Leaders report to all governors about learning, progress, staffing, financial and premises matters.